Ilagan: Natural attractions

-Ilagan Sanctuary is a 200-hectare protected area located within the 819-hectare Fuyot Springs National Park along the foothills of the Sierra Madre mountain range in Barangay Santa Victoria, fifteen kilometers away from the city proper.
+Ilagan Sanctuary is a 200-hectare protected area located within the 819-hectare Fuyot Springs National Park along the foothills of the Sierra Madre mountain range.
 Attractions inside the park include prayer mountain, bird viewing, Butterfly park, animal kingdom (mini zoo), natural spring pool, boating & kayaking, wall-climbing & rappelling, cable car & tree-top adventure, 350-meter long & 700-meter high zipline, 1.5-kilometer hike to Pinzal Falls, and the 400-meter limestone caves.
 Some activities in the sanctuary will require you to ride on an all-terrain vehicle (ATV).

 Abuan River is the main river of the Northern Sierra Madre Natural Park.
 It has an average elevation of 82 meters above sea level, and feeds the Abuan watershed in the city.
-Tourists and visitors can explore the diverse animal and plant life in one of the country’s remaining lush virgin forests.
+Tourists and visitors can explore the diverse animal and plant life in one of the country's remaining lush virgin forests.
 On January 9, 2024, the city government of Ilagan ordered the temporary closure of Abuan River and its surrounding areas to all picnics and recreational activities to give way for its planned rehabilitation and development.
 On March 11, 2024, after more than a month since its closure, the officials of the city government led the reopening of the newly rehabilitated tourist spot.
 It was later on rebranded and renamed as Abuan River Adventure and Eco-Tourism Park.
 Additional facilities/amenities for water adventure rides like kayaks, boats, jet-ski, All-Terrain Vehicles (ATVs), paragliding, LED/solar lights, steel cottages and comfort rooms were added to lure more local tourists and visitors from neighboring towns and provinces.

-Burmurbur Falls and Disupi Falls are small waterfalls both located in a secluded and far-flung area within Barangay Sindon Bayabo.
+Burmurbur Falls and Disupi Falls are small waterfalls both located in a secluded and far-flung area.

-Kimmul-ong Falls and Kimmiskisan Falls are found in a remote area near the foothills of Sierra Madre mountain ranges in Barangay Capellan, several kilometers away from the city proper.
+Kimmul-ong Falls and Kimmiskisan Falls are found in a remote area near the foothills of Sierra Madre mountain ranges, several kilometers away from the city proper.
 The area surrounding these fresh bodies of water can only be accessed by small vehicles or by walking/hiking.